ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

   }
 ```

-Well, for the `store` request, Restify will use the same fields, and will assign the value from the request matching the
+For the `store` request, however, Restify will use the same fields and will assign the value from the request matching the
 attribute name.

 <alert type="warning">